Oslo Philharmonic Orchestra (Orchestra)

 Artist's website: https://ofo.no/en/

 The Oslo Philharmonic (Oslo-Filharmonien) is a Norwegian symphony orchestra based in Oslo, Norway.
-The orchestra was founded in 1919, and has since 1977 had its home in the Oslo Concert Hall.
-The orchestra consists of 69 musicians in the string section, 16 in the woodwinds, 15 in brass, 5 in percussionists, 1 harpist, and 1 pianist.
+The orchestra traces its roots to the Philharmonic Society founded in 1847 and the Christiania Musical Association co-founded by Edvard Grieg in 1871, and was established in its current form in 1919.
+Since 1977, it has had its home in the Oslo Concert Hall.
 The orchestra gives an average of sixty to seventy symphonic concerts annually, the majority of which are broadcast nationally on the radio.
-The orchestra also performs chamber concerts frequently throughout the year.
+The Oslo Philharmonic entered into a close collaboration with the newly established national broadcasting company, the NRK, in 1934.

 Read more at https://en.wikipedia.org/wiki/Oslo_Philharmonic